lonalee/projects/README.md

 # projects
-# Here go my projects which could be small, simple but fundamental
+## Here my projects go, which could be small, simple but fundamental.